FormstoneClassic/Picker/README.md

 Picker
 ======

-A jQuery plugin for custom checkboxes and radios
+A jQuery plugin for replacing default checkboxes and radios

 [Documentation and Examples](http://www.benplum.com/formstone/picker/)